PySymGym/PySymGym/README.md

 ### Run training:

-- Configuration setup (specifying server and training parameters).
-You can use `./workflow/config_for_tests.yml` as a template.
+- Create configuration (specifying server and training parameters).
+You can use [`./workflow/config_for_tests.yml`](./workflow/config_for_tests.yml) as a template.
-  - Below we will discuss how you can fully integrate your own symbolic machine.
+  - Below we will discuss how you can fully integrate your own symbolic machine
-- Launching the server manager (`launch_servers`).
+- Launch the server manager
+  - `poetry run python3 launch_servers --config path/to/config.yml`
+- Run MLFlow server
+  - `poetry run mlflow server -h 127.0.0.1 -p 8080 --serve-artifacts`
-- Run the training process (`run_training`) to get model.
+- Run the training process to get PyTorch model.
+  - `poetry run python3 run_training --config path/to/config.yml`

 ### Integrate a new symbolic machine